JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

 ```

-After a few seconds, Maven will output a `*.zip` archive.
-Then, simply add the plugin via the Administrator Panel in TeamCity.
+After a few seconds, Maven will output a `PROJECT_ROOT/target/demoPlugin.zip` file.
+Now you should simply add the plugin via the Administrator Panel in TeamCity.

 That’s it.
 Your basic plugin is ready!

 <img src="fe-extension-3.png" thumbnail-same-file="true" thumbnail="true" alt="Basic plugin"/>

 This is a perfect place to pause and explore how the plugin works under the hood.
-Please, open the page one more time, now in the Development Mode.
-Then open the Browser Developer Tools.
+Open the page one more time with `pluginDevelopmentMode=true` and then open Browser Developer Tools.
 You will see a lot of debugging information for your plugin.

 Usually, a plugin goes through 4 lifecycle events: